djgroen/FabSim3/docs/radical_pilotjob.md

-# FabSim3 Radical Integration Documentation
+# FabSim3 and RADICAL-Pilot Integration Documentation

 ## Introduction
-This documentation provides detailed instructions on how to configure, use, and troubleshoot the Radical Pilot integration in FabSim3.
+This documentation provides detailed instructions on how to configure, use, and troubleshoot the RADICAL-Pilot (RP) integration in FabSim3.

 ### Prerequisites
 - Python 3.6 or higher
-- Radical Pilot
+- RADICAL-Pilot
 - FabSim3

-### Installing FabSim3 and Radical Pilot
+### Installing FabSim3 and RADICAL-Pilot
 1. **Set up and Activate your Python virtual environment (optional but recommended):**
     ```bash
     mkdir -p ~/workspace